 - Patients at high risk for stroke may require carotid endarterectomy within 2 weeks of the TIA if stenosis is > 70% (and sometimes > 50%) on the symptomatic side.
 Treatment of stenosis in asymptomatic patients remains controversial; very high-grade stenoses may warrant intervention if surgical risks are low.

-- If hypercoagulability is suspected (particularly in young individuals with few stroke risk factors), screening for hypercoagulability is appropriate.
+- If hypercoagulability is suspected, particularly in young individuals with few stroke risk factors, screening for hypercoagulability is appropriate.

 Ischemic stroke may lead to rapid secondary (2-5 days) neurologic deterioration resulting from cerebral edema or hemorrhagic conversion of infarct, and patients may be at risk for brain herniation if the infarct is large enough.
-Close monitoring should occur in the intensive care unit using the Glasgow coma scale, regular CT imaging, and possibly intracranial pressure monitoring.
+Close monitoring should occur in the intensive care unit using the Glasgow Coma Scale, regular CT imaging, and possibly intracranial pressure monitoring.

 Thrombolytic agents (alteplase) dissolve artery-blocking clots in the brain during the critical early stages of stroke.
-They are of proven benefit only when administered intravenously within 3-4.5 hours of stroke onset.
+They are of proven benefit only when administered intravenously within 3 to 4.5 hours of stroke onset.
 After this time, the risk of intracerebral hemorrhage outweighs benefit.
 There are multiple inclusion and exclusion criteria for administration, and adverse effects can include potentially serious intracranial bleeding.
 Patients will require very close monitoring in an intensive care unit after receiving thrombolysis.
-Endovascular thrombectomy may be performed at specialized stroke centers.
+Endovascular thrombectomy may also be performed at specialized stroke centers.

 Antiplatelet agents (e.g., aspirin, aspirin-dipyridamole, clopidogrel) should be given after 24 hours of stroke if there is no contraindication.